 The weight captures the quality of a rule w.r.t.
 G and V: the better the rule, the lower the weight - a perfect rule covering all generation elements of G and none of the validation elements in V has a weight of 0.
-The weight is made of two components normalized by parameters $\alpha$ and $\beta$ .
+The weight is made of two components normalized by parameters α and β .
 The first component captures the coverage over the generation set G - the ratio between the coverage of r over G and G itself.
-The second component quantifies the coverage of r over V. The coverage over V is divided by the unbounded coverage of r over V, instead of the total elements in V, because some elements in V might not have the predicates stated in $r{body}$ .
-Intuitively, we restrict V with unbounded coverage to validate on "qualifying" examples that have the information tested by the rule's body.
+The second component quantifies the coverage of r over V. The coverage over V is divided by the unbounded coverage of r over V, instead of the total elements in V, because some elements in V might not have the predicates stated in r{body} .
+Intuitively, we restrict V with unbounded coverage to validate on "qualifying" examples.

-Parameters $\alpha$ and $\beta$ give relevance to each component.
-A high $\beta$ steers the discovery towards rules with high precision by penalizing the ones that cover negative examples, while a high $\alpha$ champions the recall by favoring rules covering more generation examples.
+Parameters α and β give relevance to each component.
+A high β steers the discovery towards rules with high precision by penalizing the ones that cover negative examples, while a high α champions the recall by favoring rules covering more generation examples.

-Example 4: Consider again rule $r_2$ of Example 1 and two sets of pairs of entities G and V from a KB kb.
-The first component of $w_r$ is computed as 1 minus the number of pairs (x,y) in G where x is born after y divided by the number of elements in G. The second component is the ratio between number of pairs (x,y) in V where x is born after y and number of pairs (x,y) in V where the birth date for both x and y is known in kb, i.e., examples with missing birth dates are not in $U{r_2}(V)$ .
+Example 4: Consider again rule r_2 of Example 1 and two sets of pairs of entities G and V from a KB kb.
+The first component of w_r is computed as 1 minus the number of pairs (x, y) in G where x is born after y divided by the number of elements in G. The second component is the ratio between number of pairs (x, y) in V where x is born after y and number of pairs (x, y) in V where x is born after y and number of pairs (x, y) in V where the birth date for both x and y is known in kb, i.e., examples with missing birth dates are not in $U{r_2}(V)$.